St. helena HISTORY AND 75th anniversary celebration

 There was always a school musical, and here it is from 1949-50.

 The second pastor, Msgr.
 John Voight (1969-82) eased the parish through the mandates of the Second Vatican Council.
-Monsignor Voight, who was a native New Yorker, held educational posts in the archdiocese for nearly 20 years.
-After serving for several years in various parish assignments, he was named associate superintendent of schools in charge of a new division of high schools in 1944.
+Monsignor Voight was appointed on April 21, 1969.
+He was a native New Yorker and held educational posts in the archdiocese for nearly 20 years.
+He had a doctorate from Columbia University, and after serving for several years in various parish assignments, he was named associate superintendent of schools in charge of a new division of high schools in 1944.
 In 1945 he was appointed as superintendent of schools.
 In 1953 Monsignor Voight became the senior official responsible for educational policy in the archdiocese as its secretary of education.
 He held that post until 1963 when he became pastor of St. Peter's Church in Yonkers.
 He moved to St. Helena's in 1969.
 He was a man of great accomplishments and distinctions.
 He was a leader for many years in the field of Catholic education, Superintendent of Schools, and Secretary of Education.
-He began many programs at the parish, such as Leisure Club, Parish Council, and Project HAND, which is the largest senior citizen center in the city, starting as a little storefront on Winchester Avenue.
+He was the Vatican II pastor, and with great pastoral care, he carried out the mandates of the Council and began many programs at the parish, such as the Leisure Club, the Visiting Corps, the Welcoming Committee, Parish Council, and Project H.A.N.D.
+(Helping the Aging Needing Direction), which is the largest senior citizen center in the city, starting as a little storefront on Winchester Avenue.
+Sr. Eileen Byrne, O.P. was introduced by Msgr.
+Voight to pastoral ministry at St. Helena's to engage in a many-faceted service to the parishioners.
+He built the cafeteria in order to provide hot lunches.
+He developed the Spanish Community at St. Helen's, and Rev. Joseph Garavito became the Spanish Pastoral Associate.
+He created the office of priest administrator of the high schools, first filled by Fr.
+Michael Wrenn and later by Fr.
+John Haggerty.
 In a homily for All Saints Day, he wrote: "The danger today is that we get so bombarded with bad news, so bogged down in things that are wrong, that we forget the things that are right.
 The tragedy is for you and me to stop believing in ourselves and in our fellow human beings.
 If any of us are here today, it is because there are some people who had faith in us, back there; somewhere, sometime, somebody believed in us and believed in life and taught us to do the same.
 As we are constantly confronted with the raw and ragged edges of human nature, the outlook is often dark and discouraging.
 The need of the hour is for people who can believe and work for the best things in the worst times.
 Jesus did that.
 The Apostles did that.
 Let us do the same."
 Following his death, a Mass of the Eucharist was offered at 8 P.M. on June 18, 1982, at St. Helena's Church.
-A funeral Mass of the Resurrection was offered there at 10 A.M. the following Saturday
+A funeral Mass of the Resurrection was offered there at 10 A.M. the following Saturday with Archbishop John Maguire as the principal celebrant.

 The baptism of Kevin O'Leary by Fr.
 Owen J. McEnaney in 1953.

-The third pastor, Msgr.
-Philip J. Mulcahy (1982-96) was born on November 28, 1923.
+On August 15, 1982, Cardinal Cooke appointed the third pastor, Msgr.
+Philip J. Mulcahy (1982-96) who was born on November 28, 1923.
+He was installed in a bilingual ceremony on September 26, 1982, by Msgr.
+Henry Vier, one of the first assistant priests of St. Helenas', later Episcopal Vicar of the East Bronx and pastor of St. Raymond's Parish in Parkchester.
 He was a poet who instilled within the parish a tremendous love for Jesus, the Good Shepherd, and the Holy Eucharist.
 He would tell Bible stories in school, and he had a "never-ending smile."
 He introduced many new activities and organizations.
+The roster of parish organizations included: the Parish Council, Altar Guild, Bingo Committee, St. Helena's Choir, CCD, the Lector's Society,, the Eucharistic Ministers, the Glee Club, the Spanish Community, the Holy Name Society, the Altar Boys, the Leisure Club, the Visiting Corps, the Sodality of Our lady, the Ushers, the Holy Hour Committee, the Welcome Committee, Youth Activities, the Sunday Socials Committee, and the Friends of All Ages.
 Over the years, the demographics of Parkchester began changing, and the area became more multicultural.
 The current parish Rodgers electronic organ, which was built in 1968, was bought during his first year as pastor.
 A Shrine to Our Lady of Guadalupe was built where a venerable old oak tree once stood in the parking lot, and the parish celebrated its 50th anniversary in 1990.
 Sr. Jean Ann made a series of beautiful banners by hand for the church.
 The first Multicultural Mass was held in 1994 and has become an annual tradition.
+Mrs. Angela Saccomanno became the first lay principal of the elementary school in September 1984.
+Fr.
+Thomas Derivan helped coordinate both the summer and the winter bazaar.
+On June 2, 1985, the parish celebrated its 45th anniversary with former pastoral associate Bishop Patrick Ahern offering the Mass and blessing the new Msgr.
+Scanlan Parish Center, which was a renovation of the old Loeffler building.
+It became the site of the senior Sunday Socials.
 Msgr.
 Mulcahy died on April 3, 1996, and was buried in the new part of St. Raymonds Cemetery.

 The parish sanctuary got a new look in the 1980s, but many people were not happy, and it soon returned to its former style.
 The modern cross contained a first-class relic of the True Cross, and that cross and its relic is now located in the St. Helena Shrine side altar.